TheodaVidyani/MobileAppDevEntertainmentAPP/README.md

 - **Login**: Users can log in with their credentials to access the home page.
 - Form validations are implemented for both registration and login forms using hooks.

-### Corona Statistics 📊
+### Art Collection 🖼
-- Fetches COVID-19 data from a public API (e.g., `https://api.covid19api.com/`).
+- Fetches artwork data from the public API, `https://collectionapi.metmuseum.org/`.
-- Displays country-specific details, including confirmed cases, deaths, and recoveries.
+- Displays detailed information for each artwork, including title, artist, and an image.
-- Information is displayed in a card view format with status tags, titles, and descriptions.
+- Supports fallback placeholders for artworks without images.

 ### Floating Button 🦸
 - A floating button at the bottom of the screen shows the count of user clicks on items in the list.
-- State management is implemented using **Context API** or another simple state management library like **Zustand** or **Redux**.
+- State management for the click count is implemented using Context API or a similar state management solution.

 ### Navigation 🧭
 - Simple navigation using `react-navigation` or `expo-router`.